-Social media is a great way to keep your finger on the pulse of what’s happening now, particularly what your potential customers are thinking and what your competitors are saying.
-If you employ social listening to gauge which topics are relevant and what messages are resonating, you can take those critical learnings back to your content plan via an audit.
+Why is conducting a social media content audit so important?
+Social media is a great way to keep your finger on the pulse of what’s happening now, particularly what your target audience is thinking and what your competitors are saying.
+If you employ social listening to gauge which topics are relevant and what messages are resonating, you can take those critical learnings back to your content plan and integrate them within your social media profiles via an audit.

 A content audit is a key component in content strategy, which is a precursor to content marketing.
 The goal of a content audit is to help provide an analysis of all of the content on your website and additional properties affiliated with your organization, like microsites and even your social channels.

 When you perform a content audit, not only will you look for how well each piece is performing, you’ll also learn to understand whether your content marketing is in alignment with your personas, marketing funnel, and overall business goals.
 Other objectives should be to take the time to scope out what’s being said by competitors, how they position and frame certain topics, and whether they’re getting more engagement or traffic on their content than yours.

 Content audits aren’t just for those moments when you’re bringing on a new content strategist or agency.
 Even if you’re a well-oiled content marketing machine, it’s worth checking in to see what’s performing well, what content should be optimized, and what’s missing so you can schedule it for production in the coming months, quarter, or year.

 As you plan future campaigns, keep in mind your content should also align with your SEO strategy.
 Use tools, like Google AdWord’s Keyword Planner, to conduct keyword research on each piece of content you plan to release.
 Discover what consumers are looking for and how often, in their search engines, and base your on-page content on your results.

 What You’ll Need for Your Audit